pyr/apotiki/README.md

 available on a standard Debian or Ubuntu distribution ?
 Apotiki helps you distribute software by creating a separate debian repository which you can add to your apt sources.

+Turns out there's already software available for this, such as [freight](https://github.com/rcrowley/freight), apotiki's angle is to work very fast for the most common use case.

 ## Companion software

 [fpm](https://github.com/jordansissel/fpm) is a great tool to build Debian packages with.